kimpham54/rust-book-homework-kim/README.md

 functional vs other types of programming - in functional data is immutable, focuses more on the functions, doesn't have control flow with loops and conditionals, execution and order of statements can be important.

 compiled vs interpreted language - interpret is like translating on the fly, compile is building the program in an assembly language that can be understood

+having worked in other languages for web development, systems cares much more about performance, different from approach of using programming for data analysis/business logic